DevMo-13/Project-4---OOP-Game-Show-App/README.md

 This project uses JavaScript and OOP (Object-Oriented Programming) to create a browser-based, word guessing game: "Phrase Hunter."
 The game selects a random, hidden phrase, which a player then tries to guess.

+Live link to the project can be found here: https://devmo-13.github.io/project-4---oop-game-show-app/.

 ---

 Game Rules: